 From April 8 through June 12, 2014, participants dedicate three full days per week to class time in addition to working through their ideas.
 Millet said the program ends with participants presenting their business ideas to a panel of experienced advisors.
 Once the program has concluded, the participants are provided with follow up consulting time with experts in different areas.

 The courses are taught by Sandy Schultz Hessler, who has been on the faculty at Harvard, Tufts University and Miami University in Ohio.

 “It is incredible to witness the improved strength of the business idea and the entrepreneur when they give themselves permission and commit to this business building process,” said Hessler.
 “It's really exciting to watch and I believe very fun to participate in.”

-The deadline for the first round of applications is July 1 and enrollment is limited.
+The deadline for the first round of applications is February 1 and enrollment is limited.
 Financial assistance may be available to those who qualify.
-Go to www.siliconcouloir.com/startup for more details and to apply.
-For additional information, call Millet at 917-864-9395.
+College credit from CWC is also available.

 Visit firstname.lastname@example.org for more details and to apply.
 For additional information, call Millet at 917-864-9395 or email email@example.com.